MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 **Suspicious email rules**

 - This detection looks for suspicious email forwarding rules, for example, if a user created an inbox rule that forwards a copy of all emails to an external address.

+> [!NOTE]
+> Cloud App Security only alerts you for each forwarding rule that is identified as suspicious, based on the typical behavior for the user.

 **Unusual activities (by user)**<br>
 These detections identify users who perform: